Everyone needs some fun in their life, and that’s exactly what recreational therapy is all about!

 Sometimes old hobbies are out of the question – but that’s okay!
 Think of it this way: Your recovery is an opportunity for you to explore and discover new hobbies; ones that you might love even more!
 Here’s a list of some leisure activities that you can talk with your recreational therapist about doing:

 - Board games (which can also double as excellent hand/finger exercise for stroke recovery!)

-As recreational therapist Bill Mramor said during an interview, “If you chose to play, you choose to live another day and enjoy that day.”
+As recreational therapist Bill Mramor said during an interview with StrokeSmart magazine, “If you chose to play, you choose to live another day and enjoy that day.”